Berry-Patch Brownie Pizza

-- Prepare brownie batter according to package directions for fudge-like brownies, adding almonds and extract.
+- Preheat oven to 375°.
+Prepare brownie batter according to package directions for fudgelike brownies, adding almonds and almond extract.
 Spread into a greased 14-in. pizza pan.

-- Bake at 375° for 15-18 minutes or until a toothpick inserted near the center comes out clean.
-Cool on a wire rack.
+- Bake until a toothpick inserted in center comes out clean, 15-18 minutes.
+Cool completely on a wire rack.

 - Beat first 4 topping ingredients until smooth; fold in whipped topping.
 Spread over crust to within 1/2 in. of edges; refrigerate, loosely covered, 2 hours.

 - To serve, cut into 12 slices; top with berries of choice.
 If desired, top with mint and sprinkle with coarse sugar.

 Nutrition Facts1 slice: 404 calories, 26g fat (8g saturated fat), 51mg cholesterol, 240mg sodium, 39g carbohydrate (26g sugars, 2g fiber), 5g protein.